There are currently seven ambulance helicopters in Sweden, not counting coast guard and mountain rescue service helicopters.

 Equal access – the key to keeping Sweden healthy

 People in Sweden are living increasingly longer.
-The average life span is now 83.5 years for women and 79.5 years for men.
+The average life span is now 83.7 years for women and 80.1 years for men.
 This can be attributed in part to falling mortality rates from heart attacks and strokes.
-In 2010, 18 per cent of the country’s population was 65 or older.
-That means Sweden has one of Europe’s largest elderly populations as a proportion of the national total.
-In principle, however, the number of children born in Sweden has been increasing each year since the late 1990s, a shift that will reduce the proportion of elderly Swedes.
+In 2013, 19.4 per cent of the country’s population was 65 or older.
+That means Sweden proportionally has one of Europe’s largest elderly populations.
+On the other hand, the number of children born in Sweden has been increasing each year since the late 1990s.

 The responsibility for health and medical care in Sweden is shared by the central government, county councils and municipalities.
 The Health and Medical Service Act regulates the responsibilities of county councils and municipalities, and gives local governments more freedom in this area.
 The role of the central government is to establish principles and guidelines, and to set the political agenda for health and medical care.
 It does this through laws and ordinances or by reaching agreements with the Swedish Association of Local Authorities and Regions (SALAR), which represents the county councils and municipalities.

 Responsibility for providing health care is devolved to the county councils and, in some cases, municipal governments.
 County councils are political bodies whose representatives are elected by county residents every four years on the same day as national general elections.
 Swedish policy states that every county council must provide residents with good-quality health and medical care, and work to promote good health for the entire population.
 County councils are also responsible for dental care for local residents up to the age of 20.

 Sweden is divided into 290 municipalities and 20 county councils.
 Three of the county councils: Halland, Skåne and Västra Götaland – as well as Gotland municipality – are called regional councils and have assumed responsibility for regional development from the state.